-The star of this dish is the sultry flavored wine sauce that surrounds the creamy white beans.
-The roasted lamb is nestled on top and the three flavors come together in an astounding way.
+The star of this dish is the sultry flavored red wine lamb sauce that surrounds the creamy white beans and roasted lamb chops.
+Nestle the chops on top and the three flavors come together in an astounding way.
 It’s a surprisingly easy for such an elegant dish.

 After scouring my database, I landed on this roasted Colorado Lamb Chops dish from Restaurant Kevin Taylor, one of Colorado’s most prestigious dining spots.
 The recipe is showcased in the new cookbook, Tasting Colorado.